Research

 Current selected projects:

-• Flickinger, M./Zschoche, M. (2023).
-The interplay of subsidiary performance and cultural distance in international downsizing decisions, Schmalenbach Journal of Business Research, forthcoming.
+• Flickinger, M./Zschoche, M. (2023) The interplay of subsidiary performance and cultural distance in international downsizing decisions, Schmalenbach Journal of Business Research, 75: 127-147.

-Methodologically, the research is always empirical and relies on various data sources (secondary data, surveys, experiments).
-The theoretical framework is provided by various theoretical approaches from business research (e.g. real options, institutional theory) as well as microeconomic modeling.
+Methodologically, the research is always empirical and is based on various data sources (secondary data, surveys, experiments).
+Various theoretical approaches from business research (e.g. real options, institutional theory) and microeconomic modelling form the theoretical framework.

 Student